-HARWELL CAMPUS PARTNERSHIP PROPOSED CHANGES TO VALE LOCAL PLAN 2031 PART 2 EXAMINATION INSPECTOR'SDRAFT PROPOSED MAIN MODIFICATIONS
+HARWELL CAMPUS PARTNERSHIP PROPOSED CHANGES TO VALE LOCAL PLAN 2031 PART 2 EXAMINATION INSPECTOR'S DRAFT PROPOSED MAIN MODIFICATIONS

-- landscape and visual assessment, including on the North Wessex Downs AONB and the development of a heights parameters plan for the campus - design statement demonstrating how DEVELOPMENT ON THE SITE the scheme will achieve exemplar design that is fully integrated with the wider Framework Masterplan and is consistent with the Council's Design Guide SPD - ecological assessment including mitigation plans and, where considered appropriate, compensation plans - light pollution assessment - transport assessment and travel plans - historic buildings and historic environment assessment - facilities capacity study demonstrating how proposals will deliver enhanced community services, infrastructure, recreational facilities and improved retail facilities; - the criteria for identifying the need for accommodation for those visiting or working on the Campus, and the requirements for ensuring that any accommodation provided is secured long term for that purpose; and - a statement on contamination.
+- The land proposed for development at Harwell Campus is already allocated for development and is predominantly brownfield (previously developed) land (Appendix C). - It has been demonstrated that the proposed residential development at Harwell Campus would have limited impact on the landscape setting of the AONB and those limited impacts that have been identified are capable of being successfully mitigated. - Detailed work is ongoing to develop a comprehensive development framework for the site, which includes, for example, the need to achieve a high quality landscaping scheme (Core Policy 15b). - 2.117 The requirements for the housing allocation at Harwell Campus will be brought forward in accordance with the Development Template set out in Appendix A. The formerly saved Local Plan 2011 (Policy E7: Harwell Science and Innovation Campus) is also replaced by the Part 2 plan Core Policy 15b. - 2.118 The Council will work with Harwell Campus Partnership and other key stakeholders to prepare a comprehensive development framework for the campus, which will be adopted as a Supplementary Planning Document (SPD).
+A Local Development Order (LDO) will also be prepared to facilitate the effective and accelerated planning of proposals coming forward on the Campus.
+The Framework will provide more detailed guidance to inform proposals for development on the site, including the need for the following: - landscape and visual assessment, including on the North Wessex Downs AONB and the development of a heights parameters plan for the campus - design statement demonstrating how DEVELOPMENT ON THE SITE the scheme will achieve exemplar design that is fully integrated with the wider Framework Masterplan and is consistent with the Council's Design Guide SPD - ecological assessment including mitigation plans and, where considered appropriate, compensation plans - light pollution assessment - transport assessment and travel plans - · historic buildings and historic environment assessment - facilities capacity study demonstrating how proposals will deliver enhanced community services, infrastructure, recreational facilities and improved retail facilities; - the criteria for identifying the need for accommodation for those visiting or working on the Campus, and the requirements for ensuring that any accommodation provided is secured long term for that purpose; and - a statement on contamination.